mastercomfig/mastercomfig/docs/customization/custom_configs.md

 You can change the name of your `overrides/modules.cfg` using the `modules_c` alias.
 Change these aliases in-game and use the `apply_overrides` command to apply your new user overrides.

 You can change the name of your custom class configs using the `class_config_classname` alias.
-For example, you can put `alias class_config_heavyweapons"exec overrides/myheavy.cfg"` in `tf/cfg/overrides/autoexec.cfg` if you want to use the file `tf/cfg/overrides/myheavy.cfg` for Heavy.
+For example, you can put `alias class_config_heavyweapons "exec overrides/myheavy.cfg"` in `tf/cfg/overrides/autoexec.cfg` if you want to use the file `tf/cfg/overrides/myheavy.cfg` for Heavy.

 You can change the name of your custom game overrides config using the `game_overrides_c` alias.
-For example, you can put `alias game_overrides_c"exec overrides/mygameoverrides.cfg"` in `overrides/autoexec.cfg` if you want to use the file `tf/cfg/overrides/mygameoverrides.cfg`.
+For example, you can put `alias game_overrides_c "exec overrides/mygameoverrides.cfg"` in `overrides/autoexec.cfg` if you want to use the file `tf/cfg/overrides/mygameoverrides.cfg`.

 You can also get creative and use the aliases above to change your class config on the fly using binds or the console.
 For example, you could have different class configs for Scout in competitive and casual and then change your `class_config_scout` alias to run your preferred class config when you want.